tymyrddin/blue-pdata/source/docs/traffic/i2p.md

 I2P is available for Windows, Mac OS X, GNU/Linux / BSD / Solaris, Debian /Ubuntu and Android.

 [Download the bundle for your device](https://geti2p.net/en/download) and install.
-That easy.
+It is that easy.